cloudfoundry/go-pubsub/README.md

 # pubsub
 [![GoDoc][go-doc-badge]][go-doc] [![travis][travis-badge]][travis]

 PubSub publishes data to subscriptions.
-However it can do so much more that just push some data to a subscription.
+However, it can do so much more than just push some data to a subscription.
 Each subscription is placed in a tree.
 When data is published, it traverses the tree and finds each interested subscription.
 This allows for sophisticated filters and routing.

 ### Subscription Trees
 A subscription tree is a collection of subscriptions that are organized based on what data they want published to     them.
 When subscribing, a path is provided to give directions to PubSub about where to store the subscription and     what data should be published to it.